Hi all, it’s me again!

 The course has two parts to it.
 In Semester 1, you get to make a brushless motor.
 This is the motor I made, and it’s really cool.
 I had so much fun working on it.

 That wraps up my review of Semester 1 courses for Part II BME.
-Remember, attending lectures in person is crucial because it’s the best way to stay on top of the material and not fall behind.
+Remember, attending lectures in person is super important because it’s the best way to stay on top of the material and not fall behind.
 Being present allows you to engage directly with the lecturer, ask questions, and participate in discussions, which can significantly enhance your understanding.
 Plus, you’ll be able to connect with your peers, form study groups, and share insights, making the learning experience more collaborative and enjoyable.

 Good luck with your studies, and don’t hesitate to reach out if you have any questions or need further advice! 😊